How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity

 For these theories, and under the quasi-static (QS) approximation, valid on sub-horizon scales where the time derivatives of the perturbations are subdominant compared to the spatial gradients, we use the equations derived in~\cite{Kimura:2011dc}.
-Then, we assume an homogeneous, isotropic and flat background, defined by the Friedmann-Lema{\^i}tre-Robertson-Walker background metric and spherical coordinates.
-We adopt the inverse top-hat density profile to model voids under-density, and we compute the non-linear modification to the effective gravitational coupling, which takes the form
+Then, we assume a homogeneous, isotropic, and flat background, defined by the Friedmann-Lema{\^i}tre-Robertson-Walker background metric and assume spherical symmetry for the perturbations.
+In this case, the non-linear solution for the gravitational potentials and the Galileon field depends on the matter source only through the enclosed density contrast $\Delta$.
+We adopt the inverse top-hat density profile to model voids under-density, only as a simple illustrative choice~\footnote{The reasoning here and the explicit expressions do not require a specific top-hat profile, but they can be more generally written in terms of the average enclosed density contrast.}, and we compute the non-linear modification to the effective gravitational coupling, which takes the form

 where $M_{\rm pl}$ is the Planck mass and

 is the linear modification of the gravitational strength.
 We also define

 and $c_{\rm s}^2$ is the scalar sound speed~\cite{Bellini:2014fua}: